PIA plane escapes disaster in Panjgur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PANJGUR: PIA flight PK-517 has escaped from accident by hairbreadth as it veered off the runaway during landing at Panjgur airport.
+PANJGUR: A PIA flight PK-517 has escaped from accident by hairbreadth as it veered off the runaway during landing at the Panjgur airport.

-According to media reports PIA flight PK-517 coming from Karachi landed at Panjgur airport when suddenly one of its tyres burst and as a result it became out of control and moved towards the ground instead of runway.

-PANJGUR: PIA flight PK-517 has escaped from accident by hairbreadth as it veered off the runaway during landing at Panjgur airport.
+PANJGUR: A PIA flight PK-517 has escaped from accident by hairbreadth as it veered off the runaway during landing at the Panjgur airport.

-According to media reports PIA flight PK-517 coming from Karachi landed at Panjgur airport when suddenly one of its tyres burst and as a result it became out of control and moved towards the ground instead of runway.

 Comments